brendanjmeade/celeri/README.md

+### celeri
+- Next generation earthquake cycle and surface deformation modeling
+- An python port, reworking, and extension of the Matlab-based [blocks](https://github.com/jploveless/Blocks).

 To set up a development conda environment, run the following commands in the `celeri` folder.
 ```
 conda config --prepend channels conda-forge